Edelman and Kudzma's Canadian Health Promotion Throughout the Life Span Elsevier eBook on Vitalsource

 - Chapter on Diverse Populations in Canada and Health explores the Canadian demographic landscape.

-- Reflection questions included in Diversity Awareness boxes allow students to reflect on their own personal cultural values while presented with cultural perspectives on various aspects of health promotion.
+- Reflection questions included in Diversity Awareness boxes allow readers to reflect on their own personal cultural values while presented with cultural perspectives on various aspects of health promotion.

-- Culturally relevant art program reflects Canada’s cultural, economic, and racial diversity in the health care setting.
+- Culturally relevant art program reflects Canada’s cultural, economic, and ethnic diversity in the health care setting.

 - In-depth discussion of nursing competencies discusses and demonstrates how they relate to health promotion.